 The shadow's eyes narrowed, and her smile became venomous.
 "And how can anyone know you better than yourself?" she asked, then sneered at Kari again.
 "Maybe that's what they say, but they couldn't know your deepest secrets… your darkest desires… not unless you wanted to share them… or should I say, unless I wanted to."

 Kari's arms turned into icicles and her legs went numb.
 Imagining what the shadow might say next, what other nasty thoughts lay locked deep inside her, made her vision go black and her ears ring.
-She fell against TK's back with a whimper, dreading what would come.
+She fell against TK's back with a whimper.

 "Hang in there, Kari!"
 Patamon yelped, flying over and trying to push her up.